-Like any other asset, retirement accounts must be divided.
+Like any other asset in a divorce, retirement accounts must be divided.
 Essentially any retirement benefits acquired or vested during the marriage belong to the community.
 This means that benefits acquired before the marriage are considered separate.

 Submission and approval of the QDRO can be a rather tedious process as some plan administrators require the Order be filed and signed by the judge before they will review it to determine whether it meets their requirements.
-If it is refused, the QDRO must be modified and refiled with the Court.
+If it is refused, the QDRO must be modified, refiled with the Court and signed by the judge again.
 Then the QDRO must be resubmitted to the administrator beginning the cycle anew.

-The process is made more complicated when the parties cannot agree on the terms to be put in the QDRO.
-On occasion, the Court’s intervention and direction is required.
+In those cases where the parties cannot agree on the terms of the QDRO, the Court’s intervention and direction is required.
 Yet even then, the QDRO may take a couple of submissions and modifications prior to approval by the Plan Administrator and final division of the benefits between the parties.